Oscillations of dark matter halos in galaxies and their effects on motion of stars: Introduction

 Numerical simulations and observational data indicate that the center of a galactic dark matter (DM) halo does not necessarily coincide with the center of the visible baryonic disc.
 High-resolution cosmological simulations of Milky Way-type galaxies suggest that the DM density peak may be displaced by several hundred parsecs from the baryonic center.
 In particular, \citet{Kuhlen2013} found an offset of approximately $300$--$400~\mathrm{pc}$ between the halo and stellar disc centers in the Eris hydrodynamic simulation, a result attributed to the interaction between the galactic bar and the inner DM halo.
-Further studies in large-volume cosmological runs such as the EAGLE suite \citep{Schaller2015} show that most galaxies exhibit smaller offsets, typically below the gravitational softening length of $\sim700~\mathrm{pc}$, although transient displacements of a few hundred parsecs may occur following mergers or tidal perturbations.
+Further studies in large-volume cosmological runs such as the EAGLE suite by \cite{Schaller2015} show that most galaxies exhibit smaller offsets, typically below the gravitational softening length of $\sim700~\mathrm{pc}$, although transient displacements of a few hundred parsecs may occur following mergers or tidal perturbations.

 Observational constraints on such offsets are more challenging.
 Strong-lensing analysis of a cluster member galaxy in Abell~3827 revealed a projected separation of $1$--$6~\mathrm{kpc}$ between the stellar and DM mass peaks \citep{Massey2015}, interpreted as potential evidence for dark-matter self-interaction, although later reanalyses revised the magnitude and significance of this result.
 Within the Milky Way, the spatial distribution of $\gamma$-ray emission has been used to probe the DM density center.
-The peak of the previously claimed $130~\mathrm{GeV}$ line was offset by about $200~\mathrm{pc}$ from Sgr~A$^\ast$ \cite{Su:2012ft}, consistent with expectations from simulations such as \citet{Kuhlen2013}.
+The peak of the previously claimed $130~\mathrm{GeV}$ line was offset by about $200~\mathrm{pc}$ from Sgr~A$^\ast$ \citep{Su:2012ft}, consistent with expectations from simulations done by \citet{Kuhlen2013}.
+Baryon sloshing effects were uncovered upon the analysis of \emph{Gaia} space observatory data by \cite{Belokurov-22} and in recent numeric simulations presented by \cite{Bland-Hawthorn_2025}.
 Analytical modeling by \citet{Prasad2017} demonstrated that a modest halo offset of $\sim350~\mathrm{pc}$ can generate strong $m=1$ lopsidedness in the inner disc, producing kinematic and morphological asymmetries similar to those observed in the central few kiloparsecs of the Milky Way.
 Taken together, both numerical and observational studies suggest that a displacement of order $200$--$400~\mathrm{pc}$ between the DM and baryonic centers is plausible for Milky Way-like galaxies, while larger separations are unlikely.